 But any grizzled professional who’s been around the block a few times knows that talk is cheap.
 Your actual experience at a job doesn’t always match the rosy picture the hiring manager paints before you accept it.

-To give prospective candidates a more accurate taste of what working at your company is like, you should encourage your staff to post about their days on social media.
+According to SearchUp to give prospective candidates a more accurate taste of what working at your company is like, you should encourage your staff to post about their days on social media.
 Let’s say your company hosts a happy hour in the office on the third Thursday of every month.
 Chances are most employees look forward to tossing back a couple of cold ones while on the clock—which makes happy hour as good a time as any to take some pictures and socialize them.

 When talent sees these kinds of postings on social networks, it may very well pique their interest and get their digital foot inside the door.
 To encourage this, consider rewarding team members who market job openings on your behalf.